Statues, sculptures, monuments and memorials in the Square Mile of the City of London (4)

 In a small park between Cannon Street and Saint Pauls Cathedral you will find these two naked bronze figures in an embrace.
 Designed in 1951 by George Ehlrich, they were unveiled in their present location in 1973

-This giant, 12 metre high, bronze nail by Gavin Turk can be seen outside the shopping mall at One New Change near Saint Pauls.
+This giant 12 metre high bronze nail is by Gavin Turk.
+It can be seen outside the shopping mall at One New Change near Saint Pauls.
 It was unveiled in May 2011.To quote from the New Change web site: "...a nail sits between the gleam of 21st. century glass and the historic facade of St Paul’s Cathedral.
 ‘Nail’ represents Turk’s interpretation of the dialogue between these two monuments, and the extraordinary changes that have taken place over the centuries in an area rich in history and heritage".